WidgetKing/cpextra/docs/variables/command.md

 <img :src="$withBase('/img/alert-with-title.png')" alt="Alert with custom title">

+## Including variable values in a parameter
-Alert boxes are usually used for debugging Advanced Actions.
-Often you want to know what the value of a variable was during a certain point of the Advanced Action.
+Alert boxes are very useful used for debugging **Advanced Actions** and especially for **Conditional Advanced Actions** which can get very complex.
+Often you want to know what the value of a certain variable was at a certain point of the **Advanced Action**.

-To assist with this both the first and second parameters allow you to include variable values as part of their parameters.
+To assist with this both the first and second parameters of **xcmndAlert** allow you to include variable values as part of the parameter.

 Let's say we have a variable called **MyVar**.
 We can use double dollar signs to trace out the value of MyVar.